 If you are interested in supporting initiatives of The Education Alliance contact Lisa for more information.

-As a certified Image and Corporate Etiquette consultant, she co-owns Elements of Etiquette.
-She and her business partner specialize in corporate trainings as well as professional development sessions for educational and private sectors.
+As a certified Image and Corporate Etiquette consultant, she and her business partner specialized in corporate trainings as well as professional development sessions for educational and private sectors.

-Dana lives in Mannington, West Virginia with her husband Kevin and their two children.
+Dana lives in Mannington, West Virginia, with her husband and two sons.

 Ms. Jessica B. Wintz joined The Education Alliance in November 2010 to promote college and career readiness through WV eMentoring.
 Jessica is a recent graduate of Marshall University, where she earned a dual bachelor’s degree in public relations and political science.
 Before joining The Education Alliance, Jessica served as a special assistant for former first lady Gayle C. Manchin and the Governor’s Mansion.

 Jessica is a native of southern West Virginia who currently resides in Charleston.

 Contact Jessica for information about The Education Alliance’s online college and career readiness initiative, WV eMentoring.